typed-xlsx

 Arithmetic operators

-Operands returned by row.ref() and fx.* functions all expose .add(), .sub(), .mul(), .div().
-Primitive literals can be passed directly:
+Operands returned by refs.column() and fx.* functions all expose .add(), .sub(), .mul(), .div().
+Primitive literals can be passed directly.
+When the denominator may be zero, prefer fx.safeDiv(...) over manually wrapping .div() in fx.if(...).

 import {